Procurement Communications Reporting

-The Procurement Policy Board has provided information regarding this requirement, including the statute, a link to the rules, frequently asked questions, reporting and general public links, and login assistance at its website.
+The Procurement Policy Board has provided information regarding this requirement, including the statute, a link to the rules, frequently asked questions, reporting and general public links, and login assistance.
 Please refer to this page for the latest information.
 Your university ethics officer is responsible for assisting you with any additional questions you may have.
 If you are unsure if you have been involved in a communication with an outside party that requires reporting, please consult your university ethics officer by sending an email detailing your specific situation to firstname.lastname@example.org.

 ALWAYS report communications you receive about a procurement matter that: